93627829939e93u3/java-Project/README.md

 - Clean code structure with packages and classes
 - Error handling and validation
 - Reusable components
-- [Add or remove features based on the project type]

 ---

 ## 🔧 Installation & Setup